 - Vine City

 - West End

 - Adams Park

 The most dangerous neighborhood in Atlanta is Mechanicsville.
-It’s also one of the city’s oldest neighborhoods and has a population of 5,886 and a violent crime rate of 2,517 per 100,000 people.
+It’s also one of the city’s oldest neighborhoods and has a population of 5,886.
+The violent crime rate in Mechanicsville is a whopping 2,530 per 100,000 people.
 Gun violence related to gang activity is common.
 Residents often complain of not feeling safe in this neighborhood, especially at night.
 Other common crimes reported are thefts, burglaries, and auto theft.
 Residents who live in Mechanicsville often say that police presence is inadequate, and safety codes in the neighborhood aren’t adequately enforced.

-English Avenue and Vine City are two adjacent neighborhoods with a combined population of 4,486.
-One area called The Bluff is one of the most dangerous places to live in Atlanta.
-Despite revitalization efforts, this area remains violent, with a violent crime rate of 2,126 per 100,000 people and a property crime rate of 15,013 per 100,000 people.
-This area has high poverty rates as well, with almost 50% of families living below the poverty level.
+Another one of the most dangerous neighborhoods in Atlanta is Vine City.
+This neighborhood along with adjacent English Avenue is known as The Bluff and is one of the most dangerous places to live in Atlanta.
+Despite revitalization efforts, this area remains violent, with a violent crime rate of 2,204 per 100,000 people and a property crime rate of 15,528 per 100,000 people.
+Vine City also has high poverty rates as well, with almost 50% of families living below the poverty level.